eddieho/docker-web2py/README.md

 **1. How to distribute images on each node**

 All the nodes need to access to the same set of images.
-When you run a single-node cluster, all the images are cached locally and the command `docker image ls` shows all the locally cached images.
+When you run a single-node cluster, all the images are cached locally and the command `sudo docker image ls` shows all the locally cached images.
 Running docker across nodes will require a registry such that every node can resolve to the same image easily.
 If your team has standardised on a public or private registry, then you can stick with that one.
 Otherwise, you will have 2 choices:
 * public registry such as hub.docker.com - your machine needs to have very good upload speed to Internet because images are hundreds of MBs.
 * private registry - you can build a private registry quickly for testing.
 When changes to images are stablised, you can switch to a public registry because trying to provide resilency of a registry is not a trivial task.